notifyops/terraform_template/Template/template-azure-mkt/README.txt

-Name = AZURE_VPC_Tier_VM
+Name = AZURE_MKT
-Description = Creating a VPC with one subnet and VM in Azure
+Description = Creating a VPC with one subnet and VM in Azure for MKTPL